articodeltd/angular-cesium/README.md

 + `ac-polyline` & `ac-polyline-desc` are using the Polyline Primitive API with an extended Material property that accepts Cesium Color Object.

 ## Map Events
-`MapEventsManagerService` is a util service for managing all the map events (Click, Mouse_up...), it expose easy API for entity selection and event priority management.
+`MapEventsManagerService` is a util service for managing all the map events (Click, Mouse_up...), it expose easy API for entity selection, event priority management and adds custom events (drag and drop, long press).

 Usage:
 ```javascript